 The Town of Hurt water system is required to collect routine water samples for bacteriological and chemical analyses to ensure water quality.
-The Towns Water System exceeded the Primary Maximum Contaminant Level (PMCL) for a Total Haloacetic Acids (HAA5s) in the fourth quarter of 2018 with the locational running annual average (LRAA) of 0.061mg/L. The PMCL for HAA5s is a LRAA of 0.060mg/L. There is not an immediate risk.
+The Towns Water System exceeded the Primary Maximum Contaminant Level (PMCL) for a Total Trihalomethanes (TTHM) in the first quarter of 2020 with the result of 89ppb.
+The PMCL for TTHMs is a LRAA of 0.080mg/L. There is not an immediate risk.
 If there had been, you would have been notified immediately.
-However, some people who drink water containing HAA5s in excess of the PMCL over many years may have increased risk of getting cancer.
-TTHM & HAA5 compounds are formed when trace amounts of naturally occurring organic compounds in the raw water source combine with chlorine that is used to disinfect the treated water.
-The level dropped in the first quarter of 2019 testing bringing the system back in to compliance.
+However, some people who drink water containing TTHMs in excess of the PMCL over many years may have increased risk of getting cancer.
+TTHM compounds are formed when trace amounts of naturally occurring organic compounds in the raw water source combine with chlorine that is used to disinfect the treated water.
 We will continue to monitor as required by VDH.